Do I Need To Calibrate My PAT Tester?

 What happens during the Calibration Process?

 Once we receive your appliance tester, we'll start running it through a variety of tests to make sure it's working properly.
-For instance, we check all of the functions of the tester against known (also calibrated) values and then adjustments are made where necassary to restore the tester to the correct values.
+For instance, we check all of the functions of the tester against known (also calibrated) values and then adjustments are made where necessary to restore the tester to the correct values.

 During the entire process, we keep you updated every step of the way and once completed it usually takes 3-7 business days to get your tester back.